Receive news via email

 Ensure the Next Farm Bill Reduces Hunger

-Protect and strengthen federal charitable giving tax incentives
+Protect and strengthen the charitable tax deduction

 Protect and strengthen food donation tax incentives